IanFinlayson/tetra/README.md

 ===================================

 Tetra is a high-level parallel programming language that is designed to make parallel programs easier to write, visualize, debug, and optimize.
-Its goals are to make parallel programming easier for students and professionals alike.
+Its goals are to make parallel programming easier for students and professionals programmers alike.

 It combines a friendly, Python-like syntax, static typing, powerful data structures, and built-in parallelism.
 It comes with a graphical development